-Our payments expert Mikael Christian Carlsen sat down with us and answered frequently asked questions about payment gateways and how the Frisbii payment gateway helps you choose the right acquirer, payment methods and setups.
+Our payments expert Mikael Christian Carlsen sat down with us and answered frequently asked questions about payment gateways and how Frisbii helps you choose the right acquirer, payment methods and setups.

-What is a payment gateway and why do I need it? #
+What is a payment gateway and why do I need it to accept payments? #

-A payment gateway is essential for any web shop to provide secure and effective payment processing.
+A payment gateway is essential to accept payments as a web shop or business and to provide secure and effective payment processing.

 - Secure transactions to build customer trust